richardantao/richardantao/README.md

 ### Hey there 👋

-I recently graduated from the University of Western Ontario, with a undergraduate degree in Integrated Engineering.
+I recently graduated from the University of Western Ontario, with an undergraduate degree in Integrated Engineering.

 My latest big project is Learnify, a workflow/study application that uses machine learning and natural language processing to help students manage their schedule and prepare for assessments.